acorboy/Coursera-DS-Gathering-Cleaning-Project/README.md

 	http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

-Requires dyplr
+**Requires dyplr to be installed**

 1. Load files

+	Assumptions:
-	Assume zip file was extracted in working directory Assume zip file folder structure was kept
+	- **Zip file was extracted in working directory**
+	- **Zip file folder structure was kept**

-	- Load column names from features.txt into vector for use in reading the train and test data files
+	Load column names from features.txt into vector for use in reading the train and test data files

 	Train Data
 	- Load subject from subject_train.txt with column name "Subject"